fdelgiud/my-projects/Smart Cities/README.md

 * Higher density of social/community-oriented facilities near schools **correlates with fewer shooting incidents**.
 * **Clusters** of incidents often appear in areas with **sparse infrastructure** or fewer public engagement spaces.
 * Results **do not claim causality** but suggest that **urban design and social infrastructure** may influence safety outcomes.

 ---

-## Implications for Smart Cities

-* **Smart City planning** should include investments in social infrastructure as part of **violence prevention strategies**.
-* Creating inclusive, accessible community spaces can contribute to **safer and more resilient neighborhoods**.
-* Findings can guide policymakers, urban planners, and public safety officials.

----